 Trustee Biographies

-Nick Laister (Chair)
+Nick Laister (Chairman)

 Nick founded the Save Dreamland Campaign and was instrumental in securing listed building status for the Scenic Railway.
 Nick is a Chartered Town Planner and Director at the UK's largest planning consultancy.
 He works extensively within the visitor attractions industry, advising several UK and international theme park operators on planning and development matters.
 He has written articles for a number of newspapers and journals and regularly speaks at conferences on the subject of planning for tourism and leisure.
 Nick is also editor of the web site www.joylandbooks.com.
 He provides professional expertise to the Trust.